porsche-design-system/porsche-design-system/packages/components-js/src/components/layout/grid/grid.design.md

 ### Optimising for defined viewport sizes

-Based on statistical use of specific devices, all Porsche web layouts should be optimised for the following viewport sizes:
+Based on statistical use of specific devices all Porsche web layouts should be optimised for the following viewport sizes:

 - 320 / 375px
 - 768px